GilgusMaximus/freetube-subscription-converter/README.md

 I do not take responsibility if an error occurs and your subscriptions are lost.

 # Usage
-`./ft-sub-converter-'platform -op './path/to/old/file/subscriptions.db' -np './path/to/new/file/profiles.db' -t`
+`./ft-sub-converter-win.exe './path/to/old/file/subscriptions.db' -np './path/to/new/file/profiles.db' -t`

-`-op './path/to/old/file/subscriptions.db' -np './path/to/new/file/profiles.db'`

-The first two arguments point towards the two files, and **must** be in this order.
+The first two arguments `-op` and `-np` point towards the two files, and **must** be in this order.

-`-t`

-The argument is optional but tells the program to add the subscriptions to all the profiles they were part of in the old version.
+The `-t` argument as **last** argument is optional, but tells the program to add the subscriptions to all the profiles they were part of in the old version.
 So a video in a profile 'Technology' and 'All Channels' will then be in these two profiles as well.
 It does not matter whether the profiles exist beforehand or not.

 Not using the -t argument creates a new profile called 'oldTube' where every subscription is put in.